Law of Equity

 Over recent years, there has been an increase in foreign claimants pursuing group litigation in the UK.

 As discussed further here, this is in part attributable to the increased availability of third-party litigation funding, allowing more claimants to pursue group litigation where they would otherwise face financial difficulty in doing so within their own jurisdiction.
-It is also arguable that the overseas claimants may be attracted to the increasingly sophisticated regime in the UK that allows claimants more opportunities to seek collective redress than those offered within other jurisdictions.
+It is also arguable that the overseas claimants may be attracted to the increasingly sophisticated regime in the UK that allows claimants more opportunities to seek collective redress than are offered within other jurisdictions.

 Of note is the UKSC decision in Okpabi and others v Royal Dutch Shell Plc and another (2021) in which a group of Nigerian claimants brought an action in respect of environmental damage as a result of oil leaks from pipelines and associated infrastructure operated in and around the Niger Delta by Shell Petroleum Company of Nigeria Limited (“SPDC”).
 The UKSC addressed whether the claimants had an arguable case that Royal Dutch Shell owed them a common-law duty of care in order to ground jurisdiction against the foreign subsidiary, SPDC, as a necessary and proper party to the proceedings.
 The UKSC allowed the appeal, clearing the way for the claim to proceed to a full trial in England and Wales.
 A similar issue was addressed by the UKSC in Lungowe v Vedanta Resources plc (2019) UKSC 20.
-More recently, the Court of Appeal in Municipio de Mariana v BHP Group UK Ltd (formerly BHP Group Plc) and another, (2022) EWCA Civ 951, granted permission for more than 200,000 Brazilian claimants to proceed with their claims against the defendant UK parent company, arising from the catastrophic collapse of the Fundão Dam in South East Brazil.
+More recently, the Court of Appeal in Municipio de Mariana v BHP Group UK Ltd (formerly BHP Group Plc) and another, (2022) EWCA Civ 951, granted permission for more than 200,000 Brazilian claimants to proceed with their claims against the defendant UK parent company, arising from the catastrophic collapse of the Fundão Dam in South-East Brazil.

 Against the backdrop of a growing, global trend of ESG-related litigation, these actions are demonstrative of the English courts’ willingness to entertain mass tort environmental actions brought by foreign claimants against UK parent companies, as well as their reluctance to allow the procedural and case management difficulties that typically arise in collective actions to hinder such actions from proceeding through the English legal system.